-Vegas The Prince William Sound College (PWSC) Archery Club’s eighth annual Vegas in Valdez Archery (ViVA) Tournament takes place on March 22-25, 2018, in the remote community of Valdez, Alaska.
+The Prince William Sound College (PWSC) Archery Club’s eighth annual Vegas in Valdez Archery (ViVA) Tournament took place on March 22-25, 2018, in the remote community of Valdez, Alaska.

 This event is the largest indoor archery tournament in Alaska, attracting competing archers from around the state.
 Each year over 70 competitors and 120 visitors and spectators participate daily.
 The event is modeled after the World Archery Festival in Las Vegas, known as the Vegas Shoot.